fardinabbasi/Deep_RL/README.md

 | 3 | $$sin(\theta_2)$$ | -1 | 1 |
 | 4 | Angular velocity of $\theta_1$ | $$~ -12.567(4 \times \pi)$$ | $$~ 12.567(-4 \times \pi)$$ |
 | 5 | Angular velocity of $\theta_2$ | $$~ -28.274 (9 \times \pi)$$ | $$~ 28.274 (9 \times \pi)$$ |

+_where_
+* $\theta_1$ is the angle of the first joint, where an angle of 0 indicates the first link is pointing directly downwards.
+* $\theta_2$ is relative to the angle of the first link.
+An angle of 0 corresponds to having the same angle between the two links.

+**Rewards**

+The goal is to have the free end reach a designated target height in as few steps as possible, and as such all steps that do not reach the goal incur a reward of -1.
+Achieving the target height results in termination with a reward of 0.
+The reward threshold is -100.

 # References
 * Sutton, R. S., & Barto, A. G. (2018).
 Reinforcement Learning, second edition: An Introduction.
 MIT Press.
 * [Dueling DQN](https://wikidocs.net/174647) - EN. (n.d.-b). 위키독스.